MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/scripts.md

 ## Prerequisites

-Run scripts from the admin center requires the following items:
+Running Scripts from the admin center requires the following items:

 - All of the prerequisites for [Tenant attach: ConfigMgr client details](client-details.md#prerequisites)
 - A minimum of Configuration Manager version 2006 with [KB4580678 - Tenant attach rollup for Configuration Manager current branch, version 2006](https://support.microsoft.com/help/4580678) installed.